 Climate and Average Weather Year Round in Penn Valley California, United States

-In Penn Valley, the summers are hot, arid, and mostly clear and the winters are cold, wet, and partly cloudy.
+In Penn Valley, the summers are hot, arid, and mostly clear and the winters are long, cold, wet, and partly cloudy.
 Over the course of the year, the temperature typically varies from 39°F to 91°F and is rarely below 33°F or above 99°F.

 Based on the tourism score, the best time of year to visit Penn Valley for warm-weather activities is from mid June to late September.

-Climate in Penn Valley
+Average Temperature in Penn Valley

 The hot season lasts for 3.2 months, from June 13 to September 20, with an average daily high temperature above 84°F. The hottest month of the year in Penn Valley is July, with an average high of 91°F and low of 66°F.